How do I fund, or raise finance, for a franchise?

 The first step is to establish how much money you can invest in the business - what can you afford to invest?
-Have you got savings, can your family help?
+Have you got savings?
+Can your family help?
 Are there any other sources of finance for a franchise available to you?

 Hopefully this section will give you some guidelines to work to in order to be able to approach a Bank for finance in a confident way, with an awareness of the type of questions likely to be asked.

 The real cost of investing in a franchise